Unnamed-Studios-LLC/CameraCapture/README.md

 `ClearFrames`: Clears all stored frames and cleans up the backing resources.

-`ExportGifAsync`: Exports current frames to a gif file into folder in `persistentDataPath`.
+`ExportGifAsync`: Exports current frames to a gif file in a folder found at `persistentDataPath`.

 ## CapturePreview
 Display recorded Camera frames in UI.